weij5678/NYC-FinalTaxi/docs/Results.md

 ---

-## 2. **Model-Based Clustering**
+## **2. Model-Based Clustering**
 The plot below visualizes the Model-Based Clustering (k = 3) results for the morning data, projected onto the first two principal components (PC1 and PC2).
 The clusters (1, 2, and 3) are color-coded as red, green, and blue, respectively.

 ### **a.
 Testing Model-Based Assumptions**
 To determine the suitability of model-based clustering, it is important to examine the distributions of all the variables to check if they follow a Gaussian-like distribution, particularly with multimodal patterns.
-Below is a Kernel Density plot of six selected variables: Trip Miles, Trip Time, Black Car Fee, Base Fare, Tip Percentage, and Temperature.
+Below is a Kernel Density plot of six selected variables: `Trip Miles`, `Trip Time`, `Black Car Fee`, `Base Fare`, `Tip Percentage`, and `Temperature`.

 <img src="images/KDE.png" alt="drawing" width="600"/>